The Case of Andre Brown

 After 23 years in New York prisons, nearly half his life, Brown's conviction was overturned by the Foundation’s legal team on December 5, 2022, and he was freed.
 Brown was represented by Foundation attorney and founder Jeffrey Deskovic in his first victory as a lawyer, second seating Foundation advisory board member and attorney Oscar Michelen.

-The Foundation’s attorneys presented new evidence showing that Brown couldn’t have been the gunman seen running at the scene because of a severe leg injury he had at the time, which Andre's trial attorney never presented.
-The defense also presented an alternative suspect who very closely resembled Andre; that suspect was identified by two other witnesses; and their identification was corroborated by ballistics evidence.
-A judge vacated Brown's conviction, citing ineffective counsel, and released him on his own recognizance.
+We introduced medical evidence which his trial attorney never presented, showing he could not have committed the crime.
+We also found an alternative suspect who strongly resembled Andre, had been in a shootout with the victims just a few days before that in a drug turf war, and was implicated by two witnesses, with everything corroborated by ballistics evidence.
+Based on that evidence, we argued actual innocence; newly discovered evidence; and ineffective assistance of counsel.
+The judge only overturned the conviction based on ineffective assistance of counsel, and Andre was released from prison and reunited with his family.
 For the first time in 23 years, Andre was able to celebrate the holidays in person with his family.
 During his over two years of freedom, Andre worked at the non-profit organization, “Choice of NY”, working with at-risk youths, in collaboration with Office For Youth Part in New Rochelle City Court, started a GED program, participated in book and chess clubs and acted as an ambassador within the innocence movement, making public appearances and participating in many speaking engagements.

 REFERENCES